Adenoviridae: Replication

 Adenoviruses possess a linear dsDNA genome and are able to replicate in the nucleus of vertebrate cells using the host's replication machinery.
 Entry of adenoviruses into the host cell involves two sets of interactions between the virus and the host cell.
 Most of the action occurs at the vertices.
 Entry into the host cell is initiated by the knob domain of the fiber protein binding to the cell receptor.
 The two currently established receptors are: CD46 for the group B human adenovirus serotypes and the coxsackievirus/adenovirus receptor (CAR) for all other serotypes.
 There are some reports suggesting MHC molecules and sialic acid residues functioning in this capacity as well.
 This is followed by a secondary interaction, where a motif in the penton base protein (see capsomere) interacts with an integrin molecule.
 It is the co-receptor interaction that stimulates entry of the adenovirus.
 This co-receptor molecule is αV integrin.
-Binding to αv integrin results in endocytosis of the virus particle via clathrin-coated pits.
+Binding to αV integrin results in endocytosis of the virus particle via clathrin-coated pits.
 Attachment to αV integrin stimulates cell signaling and thus induces actin polymerization, which facilitates clathrin-mediated endocytosis, and results in virion's entry into the host cell within an endosome.

 Once the virus has successfully gained entry into the host cell, the endosome acidifies, which alters virus topology by causing capsid components to disband.
 The capsid is destabilized and protein VI, which is one of the capsid constituents (see Adenovirus genome) is released from it.
+Protein VI contains an N-terminal amphiphatic alpha-helix, a helical domain that exhibits both hydrophobic and hydrophilic properties.
+This amphipathic helix enables the binding of protein VI to the endosomal membrane leading to a severe membrane curvature that ultimately disrupts the endosome.
 These changes, as well as the toxic nature of the pentons, destroy the endosome, resulting in the movement of the virion into the cytoplasm.
 With the help of cellular microtubules, the virus is transported to the nuclear pore complex, whereby the adenovirus particle disassembles.
 Viral DNA is subsequently released, which can enter the nucleus via the nuclear pore.
 After this the DNA associates with histone molecules already present in the nucleus, which allows it to interact with the host cell transcription machinery.
 Then, viral gene expression can occur, without integrating the viral genome into host cell chromosomes, and new virus particles can be generated.